PuddyClub/Discord-ASync-Server/README.md

 slashCommandListener.enabled (Boolean) (BETA) - Activate a special URL to receive your bot's interactions via your Firebase server.

 slashCommandListener.id (string) (BETA) - Special security ID of your URL that will be read by the Discord Interaction API Webhook.

+slashCommandListener.waitMessage (string) (BETA) - This message will be displayed while the server processes the rest of the script.

 botChecker - Activate your bot's monitoring website.